lukasheide/Covid-Forecasting-Tool/README.md

 - If you have already executed a forecast run (read the 'Pipeline Manual 7' below) and just need to start the dashboard, please go to [Frontend/AnalyticsTool/forecast_dashboard.py](Frontend/AnalyticsTool/forecast_dashboard.py) and execute the script manually.

 #### 7) Start here
-For your conviniece, All above explained complex pipelines are compacted into two execution tasks so that you can experience the Tool in a fast and easy manner. these task are set up in the [main.py](main.py)
+For your conviniece, all above explained complex pipelines are compacted into two execution tasks so that you can experience the Tool in a fast and easy manner. these task are set up in the [main.py](main.py)

 Assigning different tasks name to the task variable in the main.py script will allow you to run different process of our tool: